vlandham/unix_intro/unix.markdown

 	$ man cd
 	$ man man # yes even the man command has a manual page

 When you are using the man command, press `space` to scroll down a page, `b` to go back a page, or `q` to quit.
-You can also use the up and down arrows to scroll a line at a time.
+You can also use the **up and down arrows** to scroll a line at a time.
 The man command is actually using another Unix program, a text viewer called `less`, which we'll come to later on.

 Some Unix commands have very long manual pages, which might seem very confusing.
 It is typical though to always list the command line options early on in the documentation, so you shouldn't have to read too much in order to find out what a command-line option is doing.

 ---

-## U12: Make directories, not war [U12]
+## U12: Making new directories [U12]

 If we want to make a new directory (e.g. to store some work related data), we can use the [mkdir][] command:

-	$ cd /Volumes/USB/Unix_and_Perl_course
+	$ cd /tmp
 	$ mkdir Work
 	$ ls
-	Applications	Code		Data		Documentation	Work
+	# should see 'Work' in the list
 	$ mkdir Temp1
 	$ cd Temp1
 	$ mkdir Temp2
 	$ cd Temp2
 	$ pwd
-	/Volumes/USB/Unix_and_Perl_course/Temp1/Temp2
+	/tmp/Temp1/Temp2

 In the last example we created the two temp directories in two separate steps.
 If we had used the `-p` option of the `mkdir` command we could have done this in one step.
 E.g.